How to Teach Kids Financial Literacy: Building Self-Control and Savings Habits

 Ages 2 to 8

 3. Make children wait until after meals to eat treats or until an occasion such as a birthday to receive a special toy.
-The practice of delayed gratification can help build self-control at home, according to Mary Alvord, a clinical psychologist and author of Resilience Builder Program for Children and Adolescents.
+The practice of delayed gratification can help build self-control at home, according to Mary Alvord, a clinical psychologist and author of the Resilience Builder Program for Children and Adolescents.

 Ages 9 to 12

 1. Consider whether you want to start an allowance.
 Tying an allowance to chores is a matter of debate, with some parents believing that children should not be paid for helping around the house.
 An allowance is a family decision that reflects your values about money.
+If implemented, it can teach budgeting and prioritization.

 Ages 13 to 18